Philips 48OLED+935 Review

 There’s also the prospect of improved Dolby Atmos performance, courtesy of a separate sonic enclosure, sporting Bowers & Wilkins iconic tweeter-on-top architecture.

-Philips 48OLED+935 design – Featuring metal, leather, glass and fabric, this TV is an interior design smorgasbord
+Design – Featuring metal, leather, glass and fabric, this TV is an interior design smorgasbord

 Is this Philips OLED the best-looking TV you can buy right now?
 Could be.